rails/rails/guides/source/active_support_core_extensions.md

 ### `to_formatted_s`

-Te method `to_formatted_s` provides a default specifier of "F".
+The method `to_formatted_s` provides a default specifier of "F".
 This means that a simple call to `to_formatted_s` or `to_s` will result in floating point representation instead of engineering notation:

 ```ruby
 BigDecimal.new(5.00, 6).to_formatted_s  # => "5.0"